 As a part of the Big 12 Conference, TCU hosts some great collegiate sports.
 In Texas, football is king and catching a TCU football game is something truly enjoyed by Fort Worthians.
 Come out for the tailgate and make some friends, just be sure to wear purple!

-Located in the heart of downtown, this 35-block entertainment district is lined with cowgirl chic outfitters like Retro Cowboy, Earth Bones and Coyote Urban.
+Located in the heart of downtown, this 35-block entertainment district is lined with cowgirl chic outfitters like Retro Cowboy and Earth Bones.
 Main stream shops include H&M, White House Black Market, Ann Taylor Loft and Francesca's.

 Crockett Row at West 7th

-Walking through this trendy area that links downtown to the Cultural District you will find West Elm, Flirt Boutique and plenty of restaurants.
+Walking through this trendy area that links downtown to the Cultural District you will find West Elm, Food Hall at Crockett Row and plenty of independent restaurants.

 The Shops at Clearfork

-This brand new shopping center is set to be THE go-to area for luxury shopping in Fort Worth.
-Anchored by Neiman Marcus, luxury brands Tiffany & Co., Tory Burch, Tumi, Louis Vuitton, Burberry and more will open Fall 2017.
+This luxury retail shopping center is THE go-to in Fort Worth for upscale nightlife and retail therapy.
+It's anchored by Neiman Marcus had houses luxury brands like Tiffany & Co., Tory Burch, Tumi, Louis Vuitton, Burberry and more.